Cultivatr/MarketPlace-front/README.md

 4. run pipenv shell (should get you into the environent)

-5. run python server.py (should start your flask server)
+5. run python server2.py (should start your flask server)

-** TO BE ABLE TO ADD USERS OR OFFERED ITEMS BE SURE TO HAVE A CULTIVATR DATABASE WHERE EVOLVEU IS A SUPERUSER ** RUN THE SQL CREATE TABLE COMMANDS INSIDE Marketplace/back-end/DB/scripts/sql.py
+** TO BE ABLE TO ADD USERS OR OFFERED ITEMS BE SURE TO HAVE A CULTIVATR DATABASE WHERE POSTGRES IS A SUPERUSER and PASSWORD is 'password'

 **** FOR TESTING ****